Aberdeen South (UK Parliament constituency): 1950 to 1955

 For the 1950 general election boundaries were redefined again, by the House of Commons (Redistribution of Seats) Act 1949.
-A new list of wards defined Aberdeen South – Ferryhill, Holburn, Rosemount, Rubislaw, Ruthrieston and Torry – but the City of Aberdeen remained a two-constituency city, divided between Aberdeen South and Aberdeen North, with both constituencies entirely within the city.
+A new list of wards defined Aberdeen South – Ferryhill, Holburn, Rosemount, Rubislaw, Ruthrieston and Torry – but the county of city of Aberdeen remained a two-constituency city, divided between Aberdeen South and Aberdeen North, with both constituencies entirely within the city.

 The county of Aberdeen was then again divided between East Aberdeenshire and West Aberdeenshire, with both of these constituencies entirely within the county.

 The same boundaries were used for the 1951 general election.

 1955 to 1983

 By the time of the 1955 general election, a boundary review had taken account of a small enlargement of the city area.
 However, the same list of wards – Ferryhill, Holburn, Rosemount, Rubislaw, Ruthrieston and Torry – continued to define Aberdeen South, and the same boundaries were used for the 1959 general election, the 1964 general election, the 1966 general election, the 1970 general election, the February 1974 general election and the October 1974 general election.

-In 1975, throughout Scotland, under the Local Government (Scotland) Act 1973, counties were abolished, and the City of Aberdeen was enlarged to include areas formerly within the county of Aberdeen and the county of Kincardine.
-Also, the city became a district within the Grampian region.
-The enlarged city included areas covered by the constituencies of West Aberdeenshire and North Angus and Mearns.
+In 1975, throughout Scotland, under the Local Government (Scotland) Act 1973, counties were abolished, and the enlarged City of Aberdeen district was formed by including areas formerly within the county of Aberdeen and the county of Kincardine.
+The city became a district within the Grampian region.
+The enlarged City of Aberdeen district included areas covered by the constituencies of West Aberdeenshire and North Angus and Mearns.
 North Angus and Mearns had been created in 1950 to cover the county of Kincardine and part of the county of Angus.

 The 1979 general election was held before a review of constituency boundaries took account of new local government boundaries.